Timeless jewelry through the years

 The Gulf Pearl Parure

 Harry Winston has earned a reputation for breathtaking jewelry pieces coveted by women the world over.
 The Gulf Pearl Parure serves as a good example of his work and one that will be treasured for centuries to come.
+Although these pieces are timeless, you may find jewelry sets that are of the same grandeur on sites like Ideaure Jewelry.

 This pearl and diamond necklace features 11 pearl drops coming down from four rows of diamonds and pearls.
 It’s accompanied by a bracelet, detachable ear pendants, and a diamond and pearl cluster ring.
 The pieces include 193 natural pearls, among the most exquisite ever to be found, and 133 diamonds.